 Despite President Obama’s pledge to bring the perpetrators to justice, none of the terrorists who murdered four Americans have been killed or captured.

 This raises questions about the work of the Accountability Review Board and also means that no one at the State Department has been held accountable.

 Astonishingly, the Senate Foreign Relations Committee has yet to schedule hearings with the survivors of the attack, or State Department employees directly involved in overseeing the security of the diplomatic facility in Benghazi or the administration’s response that night.

 It’s also unacceptable that despite President Obama’s pledge last year that his “biggest priority” was to bring the perpetrators to justice, none of the terrorists who attacked the compound in Benghazi and who murdered four Americans have been killed or captured.

 Those who would threaten Americans and our interests are watching this failure to respond to the first murder of an American ambassador in the line of duty in decades closely.

 We need to make sure that our men and women who serve overseas are adequately protected.

 The Obama administration continues to show no interest in learning from the mistakes that led to this tragic event.
 The administration’s unwillingness to take this attack seriously will have implications for our national security for years to come.

 Republican Marco Rubio represents Florida in the U.S. Senate.
-He is a member of the Senate’s Foreign Relations and Intelligence Committees.
+He is a member of the Senate Committee on Commerce, Science and Transportation.